Lawrence Technological University

 Is It Hard to Get Into Lawrence Technological University?
 Acceptance Rate & Requirements

-Based in Southfield, Michigan, Lawrence Technological University admits a majority of applicants, with an acceptance rate of roughly 56%.
-The school reports a graduation rate of roughly 62%.
+Based in Southfield, Michigan, Lawrence Technological University offers a realistic path to admission, with roughly 56% of applicants receiving an offer.
+The graduation rate is roughly 62%.

 Can I Afford It?